jasminewoo/Presentation-WhatKindOfDevDoIWantToBe/README.md

 Throughout the presentation we will be linking to a lot of things.
 Here they all are: https://bit.ly/HelpWhatKindOfDev

 <details>
-<summary>Tools we are using</summary>
+<summary>Tools we could use</summary>
 <br>
 - We thought about using [gitpod](https://www.gitpod.io/) to do live coding (for front end and security bugs) but I am going to go with github codespaces instead because it will allow students to get more green squares.
-Github code spaces stopped working so we are using replit!
+- We could also use replit
 - Using Table Plus as a database visualization tool
 - Using neon for free hosting of the postgreSQL database.
 Helpful links [here](https://neon.tech/docs/connect/connect-postgres-gui) and [here](https://neon.tech/docs/manage/database-access).
 - DBngin is a way to view local databases on tablePlus